Complementary Time-Space Tradeoff for Self-Stabilizing Leader Election: Polynomial States Meet Sublinear Time: Cyclic Execution of Sub-protocols

-A variable $\mode \in \{\bot,\modeF,\modeD,\modeR\}$ plays a key role in self-stabilization.
-The modes $\modeF$, $\modeD$, and $\modeR$ correspond to the sub-protocols $\findtarget$, $\ccd$, and $\ranking$, respectively.
-When an agent switches its $\mode$ from $x$ to a different mode $y \neq \bot$, it runs the initialization procedure for component $y$.
-The initialization procedures for $\ccd$ and $\ranking$ are given in the preambles of Algorithms~\ref{al:ccd} and~\ref{al:ranking}, respectively, while the procedure for $\findtarget$ is described in Section~\ref{sec:findtarget}.
 Note that $\ccd(r,\rho)$ requires the target rank $r$; upon entering mode $\modeD$, each agent $a$ adopts $a.\target$ for $r$.
-Mode switching occurs in phases $T_1-1$, $T_2-1$, and $T_3-1$, i.e., immediately before each component starts (line~15).
+Mode switching occurs in phases $T_1-1$, $T_2-1$, and $T_3-1$, i.e., immediately before each component starts (line~22).
 An agent $a$ enters mode $\modeR$ only if $a.\detected=1$, i.e., its rank-collision-detected flag is raised, so rank reassignment cannot begin until $\ccd(r,\rho)$ detects a collision.
-Each component executes only when both interacting agents share the same mode; additionally, during mode $\modeD$ (collision detection), they must have the same target rank (lines~16–17).
+Each component is executed only when both interacting agents share the same mode; additionally, during mode $\modeD$ (collision detection), they must have the same target rank (line~23).

-The first part of the main function (Lines 2–12) resets all agents to phase~0 within $O(\goalI)$ interactions w.h.p., regardless of the initial configuration (Lemma \ref{lemma:reset}).
-By Lemma~9, this ensures the population completes one full cycle of the three components in the next $\Theta(\goalI)$ interactions w.h.p.
-This reset mechanism relies on two timers, $\rst\in[0,\constR\lg n]$ and $\delay\in[0,\constD\cdot\logn]$, where a constant $\constD=\Theta(1)$ is chosen sufficiently larger than $\constR=\Theta(1)$.
-We omit the update rules for $\rst$ and $\delay$ (as specified inlines 2–12) here, as they follow standard techniques~\cite{BCC+21,SEIM21} and closely mirror the \protocol{PropagateReset} sub-protocol of Burman et al.~\cite{BCC+21}.
+The first part of the main function (lines 9–19) brings all agents into phase~0, resetting their modes to $\bot$, within $O(\goalI)$ interactions w.h.p., regardless of the initial configuration (Lemma~\ref{lemma:reset}).
+By Lemma~\ref{lemma:phaseclock}, this ensures the population completes one full cycle of the three components in the next $\Theta(\goalI)$ interactions w.h.p.
+This reset mechanism relies on two timers, $\rst\in[0,\constR\cdot \logn]$ and $\delay\in[0,\constD\cdot\logn]$, where a constant $\constD=\Theta(1)$ is chosen sufficiently larger than $\constR=\Theta(1)$.
+We omit the detailed explanation of the update rules for $\rst$ and $\delay$ (lines 9–19) in the main text, as they follow standard techniques~\cite{BCC+21,SEIM21}, in particular the \protocol{PropagateReset} subprotocol of~\cite{BCC+21}; their precise definitions appear in the pseudocode.

-\begin{note} When an agent observes $\rst>0$, it resets $\mode=\bot$ and $\detected=0$ (line~6).
-These resets are not required for correctness but simplify the subsequent proof. \end{note}

-\begin{definition} Let $\calI$ be the set of configurations in which $a.\clock = a.\rst = a.\delay = \detected=0$ and $a.\mode = \bot$ hold for all $a \in A$. \end{definition}
+\begin{definition} Let $\calI$ be the set of configurations in which $a.\clock = a.\rst = a.\delay = a.\detected=0$ and $a.\mode = \bot$ hold for all $a \in A$. \end{definition}